 - Events occurring before or after the policy period

 How much do Trades & Service pay for Public Liability Insurance?

-The average amount a small business operating in the Trades & Service industry can expect to pay for Public Liability insurance is around $91 per month.
-There’s a wide variety of occupations classified within this industry, with each occupation having its own level of risk.
-This means premiums can vary in pricing from one trade or service business to another.
+The average amount a small business operating in the Trades & Service industry in New South Wales can expect to pay for Public Liability insurance is around $91 per month.
+There is a wide variety of occupations classified within this industry, with each occupation having its own level of risk.
+This means premiums will vary.

-To get a better insight, we have provided analysis of 10 of the most popular Trades & Service occupations and their individual average monthly premiums below.
+To provide you with more insight, we have provided analysis of 10 of the most common Trades & Service occupations in New South Wales and their individual average monthly premiums below.

 How much do Retailers pay for Public Liability Insurance?

-The average amount a small business Retailer can expect to pay for Public Liability insurance is around $68.12 per month.
+The average amount a small business Retailer can expect to pay for Public Liability insurance in New South Wales is around $68.12 per month.
 There are many business types that are classified as Retailers, from toy stores and florists to restaurants or catering services.
-Each business type has its own unique level of risk, meaning premiums can vary from one Retailer to another.
+Each business type has its own level of risk, meaning premiums will vary.

-To get a better insight, we have provided analysis of 10 of the most popular Retail occupations and their individual average monthly premiums below.
+To get a better insight, we have provided analysis of 10 of the most common Retail occupations in New South Wales and their individual average monthly premiums below.

 How much do Professionals pay for Public Liability Insurance?